himanshusharma89/arcore_example/README.md

-# arcore_example
+# AR App Example in Flutter

-A new project to learn how to use ARCore in your Flutter App
+A new project to learn how to use ARCore and ARKit in your Flutter App using ar_flutter_example

 ## Getting Started